drshahizan/Generative-AI-Playground/materials/prompt_research.md

 ### 2. Literature Review

-Here's the table with the prompts you provided:

 | No. | Prompt | Description |
 |-----|--------|-------------|
 | 1 | Comprehensive Literature Review in **[Chosen Field]** | Provide a detailed overview of key literature in **[chosen field]** over the past **[specific time frame]**.
 Summarize major theories, findings, and methodologies, highlighting gaps that warrant further exploration. |